isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

        }
    }

-"dhcp4" is the top-level option space where the standard DHCPv4 options belong.
+The "dhcp4" is the top-level option space where the standard DHCPv4 options belong.
 The ``server-tags`` parameter is mandatory and must include a single option tag or the keyword "all".
 If the explicit server tag is specified, this command attempts to delete a global option associated with this